-Numerous recipes for these frozen treats can be found in cookbooks and on the internet.
+You can find numerous recipes for these frozen treats in cookbooks and on the internet.
 They’ve been served in a variety of flavors since at least 1882.
 Create your own after picking some fresh raspberries.
 Share the treat with your helpers.
 We even have a recipe for you to enjoy!

 Use #RaspberryBombeDay to post on social media.

 While we were unable to identify the creator of this refreshing holiday, we suggest exploring other fruity days on the calendar.

 A. Raspberries are harvested from June until October.
 That means National Raspberry Bombe Day placed smack dab in the middle of picking season!

 A. One cup of raspberries contains 65 calories.

 Q. Should I use fresh or frozen raspberries to make a raspberry bombe?